 I love the medieval city of Girona, although a city this size scarcely seems large enough to be a city at all.
 I love the way its cathedral rises out of the earth to greet you as the plane swoops in to land.
 I love the pomegranate and peach houses that line up all higgledy-piggledy, as though eager to please my lens.

-I have a feeling you already know his work well and if you don't believe me, have a look over here.
-That's right, he’s the man who came up with the ironwork that made lovers swoon, that defied all the critics and that gave Paris its icon.
-He also changed his last name along the way.
+I have a feeling you already know his work well and if you don't believe me, have a think about Paris.
+That's right, Bönickhausen's the man who came up with the ironwork that made lovers swoon.
+The creation that defied all critics and gave one of the world's most influential cities its icon.

 But before he got around to either of those two things, he made a detour to Girona and built a bridge there.
 A short, scarlet mesh of a contraption that lured me dangerously close to the word "monstrosity."